 A few months ago browsing the Internet and reading travel related articles, I accidentally stumbled upon the article Hiking the Stairway to Heaven written by Anna Cossack, a photographer and blogger living in Paris.
 Needless to say, I was so impressed by her adventure and captivating personality reflected in her words, that I immediately followed Anna’s blog and Instagram account.
 Beautiful and very talented Miss Anna Cossack has never ceased to inspire and motivate me ever since.
 Anna is not your typical blogger.
 A full-time lawyer, she effortlessly balances her day job with her two biggest hobbies – photography and travel.

-I reached out to Anna and asked her 14 questions about her life as a successful travel blogger, photographer and lawyer.
+I reached out to Anna Cossack and asked her 14 questions about her life as a successful lifestyle and travel blogger, photographer, and lawyer.

-With 19K Instagram followers, I am sure you are recognized by many people, but for those who do not know you yet, can you tell us a little bit about yourself, who you are, where you are from and how you came up with the name Anna Cossack?
+With 19K Instagram followers, I am sure you are recognized by many people, but for those who do not know you yet, can you tell us a little bit about yourself?
+Who are you, where are you from and how did you come up with the name Anna Cossack?